phenax/chelleport/README.md

 - Words that are recognized by OCR will be highlighted
 - Type the characters in one of the words to move the cursor to it
 - Press `ctrl+n` & `ctrl+p` to go to next/previous match respectively
+- NOTE: The startup is a little slow currently taking ~1 second to run ocr.
+Will keep optimizing to get this down.

 ## Feedback and Support